The Valentine offers summer programs for ages 4-12 that make Richmond history unforgettable.

-Explore the agricultural and hunting practices of the Eastern Woodland Indians and learn about the Powahtans' reliance on natural resources.
+Explore the agricultural and hunting practices of the Eastern Woodland Indians and learn about the Powhatans' reliance on natural resources.

-Play games from the past and learn about the daily life of the children in the 1800s.
+Play games from the past and learn about the daily life of children in the 1800s.

-Become an archeologist as you sift though a reproduction squirrel nest like one found in the Wickham House.
-Using recycled materials, children create their own nest to show what might be collected in a house today.
+Become an archeologist as you sift through a reproduction squirrels nest like one found in the Wickham House.
+Using recycled materials, create your own nest to show what might be collected in a house today.

 What might this be?
 Who would have used it?
 How might it have been used?
 Children will identify artifacts and learn how museums preserve artifacts.